reshinto/reshinto.github.io/docs/Technologies/automatedTests/javascript/enzyme/readme.md

   - have jQuery style selector
 - Can simulate simple events
 - Has shallow rendering
-  - render componenets only 1 level deep
+  - render components only 1 level deep
   - render parent, but use placeholders for children
     - children components won't be rendered
       - allows cleaner & quicker testing